aleshaleksey/fansys23/weapons.md

 - Medieval weapons are often lighter than expected, weighing between 1-3lb.
 The reason for this becomes quickly apparent when one picks up one of these weapons: Even a well trained warrior would quickly tire of swinging a heavier weapon, so this becomes a necessary constraint of weapons powered by one's own muscles.
 - Slings have a surprisingly long range, and can out-range bows.
 However slinging accurately is even a lot more difficult than accurately loosing an arrow at a target.
 - Composite bows (such as mongol bows), greatbows and longbows had similar maximum and effective ranges, but different constraints and uses.
+- Winch crossbows typically required between 15-60s to reload, but that would make them "impossible" to use in this system, so some liberties were taken.
+- Flint locks have a similar problem to winch crossbows, and are treated similarly.

 ## Disclaimer